shoobiedoo/shoobiedoo/README.md

 - 👋 Hi, I’m Shubhankit Singh
-- 👀 I’m interested in Distributed Sytems
+- 👀 I’m interested in Distributed Sytems and Quantitative Finance.
 - 🌱 I’m currently in Microsoft and have worked in Flipkart(Walmart)
 - 💞️ I’m looking to collaborate on open source preojects related to C++,Java,Python,etc.
 - 📫 How to reach me ...